catalyst-cloud/ansible-collection-distil/README.md

 Ensure these options are configured when using the `jsonfile` ERP driver.

 * `distil_jsonfile_tax_rate` - The tax rate to use when calculating, as a decimal percentage.
 Default is `0` (no tax).
+* `distil_jsonfile_regions` - A list of regions available in this OpenStack environment to generate product metadata for.
+Default is to configure only the region set in `distil_openstack_region`.

 #### Distil Odoo configuration